Loading...

 Portion Control

-Incorporate healthy fats like avocado or a sprinkle of nuts and seeds into your salad.
-These can help slow down the absorption of carbohydrates.
+Add sources of healthy fats such as avocado slices or a sprinkle of seeds (like flaxseeds or chia seeds).
+These can slow down the absorption of carbohydrates.

 healthspan-mbl